 - An essay that includes detailed answers to all questions;

-- A resume of no more than two pages;
+- A resume written in English that is no more than two pages long;

 - One completed recommendation form from a person who is the applicant’s supervisor and is familiar with his/her professional work; it cannot be written by a family member.
 Recommendations must be submitted with the application by the application deadline date.
 Recommendations submitted separately or submitted after the deadline will not be accepted.
 Please provide an English translation of the recommendation letter if it is not written in English.
 The translated letter does not need to be certified or notarized, but should be clearly marked as a translation.

 The U.S. Department of State and American Councils will convene an independent panel to review the applications on the basis of the following:

 - Preparedness (including maturity, flexibility, and ability to function independently) for an intensive academic year in the U.S.;